 Employing any family member

-On a similar note, you may wish to be cautious about having your children handle financial transactions, especially when their minors.
-If, however, you do allow them to handle money then you have to follow the same protocols as you would for any other employee.
+On a similar note, you may wish to be cautious about having your children handle financial transactions, especially when they’re minors.
+If, however, you do allow them to handle money, you have to follow the same protocols as you would for any other employee.
 This is for their protection as much as yours.
 If anything does happen, you need a clear audit trail to figure out what went wrong and why.
 This is advisable in any circumstances and is likely to be a prerequisite for making an insurance claim.